Special K\"ahler geometry and holomorphic Lagrangian fibrations: Introduction

-To prove that $\mathcal{V}$ is preserved by $\nabla^{\rm SK}$, thanks to a recent result of Bakker \cite{Ba} we need to consider two cases: either $f$ has maximal variation or $f$ is isotrivial.
-In the first case, we prove in Section \ref{se4} a crucial rigidity result (Theorem \ref{rigid}) which shows that the bisectional curvature of $\omega_{\rm SK}$ vanishes when evaluated on a vector in $\mathcal{V}$ and one in its orthogonal complement.
+To prove Theorem \ref{mainn}, thanks to a recent result of Bakker \cite{Ba} we need to consider two cases: either $f$ has maximal variation or $f$ is isotrivial.
+In the first case, we prove in Section \ref{se4} a crucial rigidity result (Theorem \ref{rigid}) which shows that the bisectional curvature of $\omega_{\rm SK}$ vanishes when evaluated on a vector in $\mathcal{V}$ and a vector in its orthogonal complement.
 For this, we use results of Zhang and the second-named author \cite{TZ} on the asymptotic behavior of $\omega_{\rm SK}$ near $D$, as well as a strictly positive lower bound for $\omega_{\rm SK}$ near $D$ obtained by Gross, Zhang and the second-named author in \cite{GTZ,GTZ2,To}.
 These are explained in Section \ref{se3}.
 In Section \ref{se5} we then supplement the rigidity result by showing that the rough Laplacian of the bisectional curvature of $\omega_{\rm SK}$ evaluated on the same vectors vanishes as well.
 This result is analogous to a statement in Mok \cite{Mok}, although our proof is quite different.
 Equipped with these rigidity results, in Section \ref{se6} we adapt an argument of Mok \cite{Mok} and conclude.
-In the isotrivial case the rigidity results are trivial because $\omega_{\rm SK}$ is flat, but this flatness can be effectively exploited to show again that $\mathcal{V}$ is preserved by $\nabla^{\rm SK}$.
+In the isotrivial case the rigidity results are trivial because $\omega_{\rm SK}$ is flat, but this flatness can be effectively exploited to show again that $\mathcal{V}$ is preserved by the Chern connection of $g_{\rm SK}$.

+In section \ref{se7} we sketch how Theorem \ref{main} follows by combining Theorem \ref{mainn} with a number of recent results in the literature.
+As mentioned above, we first show that the real subbundle $\mathcal{V}_{\mathbb{R}}\subset \mu^*T^{\mathbb{R}}B^\circ$ which corresponds to $\mathcal{V}$ is preserved also by the pullback of the special K\"ahler connection $\nabla^{\rm SK}$.
+This uses again our rigidity theorem.
+Then we invoke an important result of Hwang \cite{Hw2,Hw}, which also has a recent proof by Bakker-Schnell \cite{BS} (Theorem \ref{bs} below), which gives that the map $\mu$ must have connected fibers.
+Thus, our splitting descends to a parallel splitting of $T^{\mathbb{R}}B^\circ$, from which we obtain a parallel real $(1,1)$-form on $B^\circ$ which is not proportional to $\omega_{\rm SK}$, which is contradiction to a result of Voisin \cite{Vo}.

-Lastly, in Section \ref{se8} we make some comments on the obstacles that we faced when trying to extend our approach to the case when $B$ is singular.
+Lastly, in Section \ref{se8} we make some comments on the obstacles that we faced when trying to extend our approach to the case when $B$ is singular.\\